Maximilian93B/NoteTaker/README.md

    ![DELETE Request Code Snippet](./Assets/Screenshot%202024-01-18%20230848.png)

    *This snippet showcases the DELETE route used to remove a specific note.
-We ensured the correct extraction of note IDs and proper handling of file operations.*
+It ensures the correct extraction of note IDs and proper handling of file ops.*

 4. **Error Handling**: I added some error handling but nothing crazy, just enough to see if ther was any JSON issues res.status(500)ish stuff.